 There can be great heterogeneity in the effect of GC on those with T1DM and thus, advising patients to increase their typical frequency of testing, if there is no access to continuous BG sensors, is advised when GC therapy is initiated, as a deterioration in BG control is expected.
-People with T1DM on GCs are more prone to hypoglycemia and DKA, than those with T2DM, hence, initial dose adjustments should be made carefully and iteratively based on BG data, with increases in total daily dose (both basal/bolus according to the GC being used) and close follow-up is advised12.
+People with T1DM on GCs are more prone to hypoglycemia and DKA, than those with T2DM, hence, initial dose adjustments should be made carefully and iteratively based on BG data, with increases in total daily dose (both basal/bolus according to the GC being used) and close follow-up is advised.

-Adjustments for insulin when using short acting GCs (e.g., hydrocortisone)12:
+Adjustments for insulin when using short acting GCs (e.g., hydrocortisone):

-• In situations of short acting GCs: increases in bolus insulin may be sufficient.
+• Increases in bolus insulin may be sufficient

-Adjustments for insulin when using intermediate acting GCs (e.g., prednisone)12:
+Adjustments for insulin when using intermediate acting GCs (e.g., prednisone):

-- Increases in bolus dose at the time of GC administration may be appropriate to achieve optimal BG control by noon - If on NPH bid or detemir BID, a dose increase at the time of GC administration (usually morning) is recommended - If on ultra-long acting basal (glargine U100/U300 or degludec), increasing the bolus dose with breakfast for short-term, cyclical GC regimes may be best.
-If the GC treatment is expected to be longer term (>3mos) then individuals may benefit from switching to NPH BID, increasing the dose associated with the GC administration.
+- Increases in bolus dose at the time of GC administration may be appropriate to achieve optimal BG control by noon - If on NPH BID, a dose increase at the time of GC administration (usually morning) is recommended - If on ultra-long acting basal (glargine U100/U300 or degludec), increasing the bolus dose with breakfast for short-term, cyclical GC regimes may be best.
+If the GC treatment is expected to be longer term (>3mos) then individuals may benefit from switching to NPH BID, increasing the dose associated with the GC administration

-Adjustments for insulin with use of Long-acting GCs (dexamethasone)12
+Adjustments for insulin with use of long-acting GCs (dexamethasone)

-• Longer acting GCs cause continuous and long-lasting elevations in BG over 24 hrs and may respond best to increases in basal dosing as discussed above.
+• Longer acting GCs cause continuous and long-lasting elevations in BG over 24 hrs and may respond best to increases in basal dosing as discussed above

-Pump Therapy12:
+Pump Therapy:

-Patients self-managing their CSII devices may continue to manage BG via use of adjustable basal rates, programming different basal rates over a 24hr period, using temporary % increase/decreases in infusion rates and/or using added bolus dosing to administer correctional insulin when required.
-Supporting patients for matching pump setting changes to mirror the GC response seen in BG sensor data is critical.
+Patients self-managing their insulin pumps may continue to manage BG via use of adjustable basal rates, programming different basal rates over a 24hr period, using temporary % increase/decreases in infusion rates and/or using added bolus dosing to administer correctional insulin when required.
+Supporting patients for matching pump setting changes to mirror the GC response seen in BG sensor data is critical